sapienzaapps/galileo-terremoti/README.md

 # How to compile using Arduino IDE

-If you have GNU/Linux or OSX (and `make`): just create a file named `buildcfg.h` by doing `make gen1prep` or `make gen2prep`.
+If you have GNU/Linux or OSX (and `make`): just create a file named `buildcfg.h` by doing `make gen1prep` or `make gen2prep` and then launch Arduino Galileo IDE.
 You can change it later by re-issuing one of these commands.

 Alternatively (eg. if you're on Windows or you don't have `make`), you can create that file manually with this content: